-Applesauce and banana – I replaced milk in this recipe with applesauce and mashed banana that gives them moisture and helps bind everything together.
+Applesauce and banana – I replaced milk in this recipe with applesauce and mashed banana which gives them moisture and helps bind everything together.

-Flax seeds – the addition of the flax seeds adds some healthy fiber and nutrition to the pancakes.
+Flax seeds – the addition of flax seeds add some healthy fiber and nutrition to the pancakes.